JasonChe777/WeatherForecastApp/README.md

 # WeatherForecastApp
-This application is created for assignement submition purpose.
+This application is created for assignment submission purpose.
 User can input city name and can get the Weather Forecast for the Next 5 days every 3 hours.

 ## Technologies Used
 - Kotlin